Why Do Older Women Like Younger Men and What Do Guys in Their 20s Want With Women in Their 40s?

 If you’re looking for a long-term relationship, you’re most likely wasting your time with this kid.
 However, if you’re looking for good, clean (and not-so-clean) fun with a young stallion, you can have an amazing time.

-So even if this young man’s interest in you is completely pure, even if he wants to have a real relationship with you, you guys are most likely doomed.
+So even if this young man’s interest in you is completely pure, even if he wants to have a real relationship with you despite an age gap of 12 years, your relationship is most likely doomed.
 If he wants to have kids.
 Or go clubbing at night.
 Or switch careers a few more times.
 Or do normal things like twentysomethings do.
 You’re at the home buying, 401K saving, family planning phase of life — for MOST 46-year-olds.
 Hey, if you still have the juice to hang with kids, go crazy.

 It just seems far more likely that:

 - he’s bragging to his friends that he might get to sleep with a woman 20 years older than himself, or

 - you guys really might be compatible if only he were significantly older or you were significantly younger.
 But he’s not.
 And you’re not.

 Put another way, there’s a very good reason that you don’t see many 25-year-old men with 45-year-old women.
 According to Wikipedia, only 1.7% of marriages have a wife who is 10+ years older than her husband.

 There’s a very good reason that you don’t see many 25-year-old men with 45-year-old women.

 A Caveat Which I Must Acknowledge…

 However, if neither of you desires a family with children, then you have a far better chance.
 But presuming he does, if I were you, Carla, I’d probably have some fun dating a younger man.